nikotsunami/osce/README.md

   * "Add title" / "Add category" buttons move around when clicking "edit"
   * "Add answer" moves delete buttons around
   * Generally weird behaviour in selection / editing etc.
+  * When adding a new title the SuggestBox gets temporarily colored yellow.
 - OSCE creation:
   * When no semester has been created, the whole *OSCE Administration* submenu should be deactivated.
   * There is a null entry in the Semester dropdown
+- SP Assignment / Selection (RoleAssignmentPlace):

 Suggested Features / Improvements
 ---------------------------------